Feed the Deep on Steam - User reviews, Price & Information

 A lovecraftian roguelike.
 Dive into procedurally generated undersea caves.
 Collect gold, upgrade your equipment, and Feed the Deep.

-Feed the Deep is a rogue-lite, lovecraftian and rogue-like game developed and published by Luke Muscat.
+Feed the Deep is a rogue-lite, lovecraftian and indie game developed and published by Luke Muscat.

 Released on August 16th 2024 is available on Windows and MacOS in 7 languages: English, French, German, Spanish - Spain, Japanese, Simplified Chinese and Portuguese - Brazil.